kevinnowland/mnist-models/README.md

 closed pull requests to see the fake converations that got added.
 The first pull request is an example of this.

+## CI/CD

+Continuous integration (CI) is a code quality practice that works to ensure that code is always in a usable state for all developers working on the code.
+This typically takes the form of requiring the passage of automated tests.
+We implement CI in two ways, the first is by having unit tests that cover the code well so that it is easy to detect breaking changes.
+This is often hard to do with machine learning models, since the model behavior itself is hard to test in this way, but we can test other classes and functions.
+The second way this is implemented is that we are using GitHub Actions as a way to build the package on servers that GitHub owns.
+These actions include installing the package, running tests, and "linting" via the flake8 package for style compliance.
+Continuous integration encourages quickly mreging into the repository's trunk branch, i.e., into `main` in this case.

+A companion to CI is continuous deployment or continuous delivery  (CD), and it is common to refer to the two together as CI/CD.
+This is not implemented here, but CD is about very often deploying the changes that are merged into the trunk branch.
+GitHub Actions can also accomplish this deployment process in some cases.

+There are many CI/CD tools in addition to GitHub Actions including Jenkins, Travis, Circle CI.

+## Testing

+Testing is accomplished by using the `pytest` package which will run the tests in the `tests/`.
+The modules have `test` in their names and the functions it calls also have `test` in their names.
+We run the test from the top level directory of the repo by simply calling `pytest -v` where the `-v` stands for verbose, i.e., we want to see all the tests by name even if they pass.

+A test passing just means that the function call completes without throwing any errors.
+It is common to use assertion errors to check behavior.

+## Linting

+Linting is checking code for style.
+With python this is typically accomplished by using the `flake8` package, which will ensure that your code confirms to the [PEP8](python.org/dev/peps/pep-0008) standard.
+This includes things like making sure lines are not too long (79 characters, typically) and there is not too much or too litle whitespace in a line or between lines.
+This can seem like overkill, but everyone on a team conforming to a style makes parsing someone else's code, or your own older and half-forgotten code, much easier.

+Your text editor, if setup properly, might perform this in the background for you.
+I typically use VIM, and the side bar will indicate to me when there is a style mistake.

+## Documenting

 ## Misc

 Miscellaneous things to keep in mind